aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/generate-barcodes/barcodegenerator-overview/_index.md

 ### **Generating Barcode without Restricted Barcode Size**
 {{< gist "aspose-com-gists" "9dea2dd38be50330a824dd05da062a97" "Examples-src-main-java-com-aspose-barcode-examples-GenerateBarcode-GenerateBarcodeWithoutRestrictedBarcodeSize-GenerateBarcodeWithoutRestrictedBarcodeSize.java" >}}
 ### **Get Generated Barcode Size**
-if you just want to know the barcode size without saving the image you can call method RecalculateValues() and get barcode size.
+if you just want to know the barcode size without saving the image you can call the RecalculateValues() method and get the barcode size.

 {{< gist "aspose-com-gists" "9dea2dd38be50330a824dd05da062a97" "Examples-src-main-java-com-aspose-barcode-examples-GenerateBarcode-GetGeneratedBarcodeSize-GetGeneratedBarcodeSize.java" >}}
 ### **Units based Barcode Generation**